-Let’s assume that you purchase shares of stock through an ESPP with a 15% discount.
+Let’s assume that you purchase shares of stock through an ESPP with a 15% discount and a lookback provision.
 You buy shares at $17 per share (a 15% discount from the $20 per share price).

 If we calculate the after-tax impact using simple tax assumptions (33% for earned income and 15% for long-term capital gains), we can illustrate the benefit of a qualifying disposition (all else being equal):

 - Disqualifying Disposition